Putnam County Library now offers Dial-A-Story

 Dial-a-Story also provides access to patrons who do not have access to the internet or who have limited broadband.

-“We wanted to add a program that you could access from home, or anywhere, that didn’t require the internet,” Tarbett states.
+“We wanted to add a program that you could access from home, or anywhere, that didn’t require the internet,” Tarbett said.

-Now, simply by putting your phone to your ear, you can go someplace…even as you stay where you are.

-For storytime, anytime, call 800-576-9890 and select from the options provided.
-To access library news and updates, follow the Putnam County Library on Facebook (putnamlibrarywv), Instagram (putnamlibrarywva), and Twitter (putnamlibrarywv).
-You can sign up to receive the Putnam County Library newsletter and email updates on the website (putnam.lib.wv.us).